-In our most recent SongTown Staff Writer Crash Course, we had a number of songwriters concerned because they could only submit one song for consideration for the week’s assignment.
-The prevailing attitude was that “more shots equals a better chance of something great happening”.
+One of the most popular questions we get at SongTown is “how many songs should I send to a producer or publisher?”
+The prevailing myth for aspiring songwriters is that “more shots equals a better chance of something great happening”.
 I want to dispel that myth and to explain why pitching your songs with a shotgun is NOT the best way to hit your mark.

 Immediately, I got a reply that said “I’m about to walk out the door to go to this meeting and I don’t have time to listen to 10 songs from every writer.
 I was counting on you to give me your BEST one, not a list.
 If you can’t do your job, I can’t do mine”.
 That’s the no-nonsense world I live in.
 And, worst of all, he was right.

-Step away from the shotgun and aim for the bullseye.
+Step away from the shotgun and aim for the bullseye when pitching your songs.